lucabarletta/iot-processor/README.md

 # Setup
 ## Prerequisities
-- Docker Compose Desktop (v2.23.3-desktop or higher)
+- Docker Compose Desktop (mainly for docker engine)
 - Terminal (or VS Code with Docker Plugin)

 ## Running the System